 Who created Sheboard?

-Plan International Finland together with girls and young women of different ages and partners created the concept and application.
-Sheboard is supported by Samsung Electronics Nordic.
+Supported by Samsung Electronics Nordic, Plan International Finland together with girls and young women of different ages and partners created the concept and application in 2017.
+In 2019, Sheboard was localised and made available in Sweden.

 How is Sheboard funded?

-Sheboard’s development has been supported by Samsung Electronics Nordic who has contributed with funding to the software development of the application and their knowledge of mobile technologies.
-Sheboard application is free to download from the Google Play Store.
+Sheboard’s Android development and Swedish localization have been supported by Samsung Electronics Nordic who has contributed with funding to the software development of the application and their knowledge of mobile technologies. iOS development has been supported by Plan International.
+Sheboard application is free to download from the Google Play Store and the App Store.

-Plan International Finland’s work to advance girls’ rights in the developing countries is supported by individual, corporate and institutional donors.
+Plan International’s work to advance girls’ rights in the developing countries is supported by individual, corporate and institutional donors.

 Who is Sheboard meant for?